Why I chose to teach in Cambodia

 When I went to Cambodia for volunteering, I had a few choices as well.

 My first choice was to work for a women’s home in eastern Cambodia where sexually abused women & girls were housed but there were a couple of hitches.
 First, it was my first time with that NGO.
-Being a … Read the rest
+Being a sensitive issue, they wanted someone who had already worked for them.
+Second, they needed at least six month’s commitment from me which was not possible at that time.

 As you all know I have just returned back after volunteering in a school in Cambodia.
 This story is about a student Thoch Chorlheang and my special bond with him.